 What about the style of music?
 You probably have an idea of what you want but might not know if bagpipes can really play that Katy Perry song or if a string quartet can play jazz standards.

-The staff at the Musicians' Association of Seattle can help you with these decisions and offer a variety of suggestions.
+The staff at the Musicians’ Association of Seattle can help you with these decisions and offer a variety of suggestions.
 We are all professional musicians and have played for hundreds of weddings ourselves.
 Just give us a call at 206-441-7600.
-Our advice is given at no charge along with our referral service that reaches over 500 local musicians.
+Our advice is given at no charge along with our referral service that reaches almost 400 local musicians.

 - All professional ensembles, bands or soloists should issue you a contract outlining the terms of payment.

 - A contract with the American Federation of Musicians is the most secure form of contract you can sign.